 1806 – March 20th, Captain D. Bernardo de Bonavía returns to command the garrison on East Falkland.

-June 27th, Popham and General William Carr Beresford, leading some 1,600 troops and marines, attacks and occupies Buenos Aires.
-Beresford discovers the plaque taken from Port Egmoint and seizes it. the plate is despatched back to England.
+June 27th, Home Popham and General William Carr Beresford, leading some 1,600 troops and marines, attack and briefly occupy Buenos Aires.
+Beresford discovers the lead plaque taken from Port Egmont and seizes it.

 A detailed account of the extent of the Viceroyalty is prepared; “ The recent brilliant acquisition by the British forces under General Beresford and Sir Home Popham of the very important settlement of Buenos Ayres, renders an account of the extensive viceroyalty to which it gives its name doubly desirable. … If the limits of the work will admit, it is intended next to introduce succinct accounts of such of the adjacent countries, as, though not included in the political denomination of the Viceroyalty of Buenos Ayres, have, nevertheless, natural relations towards it, which make them objects of interest at the present time. ….
 Peru and Chili on the west; and the unexplored districts of Patagonia to the south ; with the Falkland islands and others, scattered in the Atlantic ocean, on the east; are those alluded to.”